-(1) Certify, or renew certification for, public bodies to use design-build or general contractor/construction manager contracting procedures, or both;

-(2) Review and approve the use of the design-build or general contractor/construction manager contracting procedures on a project by project basis for public bodies that are not certified under RCW 39.10.270;

-(3) Review and approve the use of alternative subcontractor selection under RCW 39.10.385 on a project by project basis for public bodies that are not certified under RCW 39.10.270, which review and approval may be concurrent with project approval.

-(4) Review and approve not more than two design-build demonstration projects that include procurement of operations and maintenance services for a period longer than three years.
+- (1) Certify, or renew certification for, public bodies to use design-build or general contractor/construction manager contracting procedures, or both; - (2) Review and approve the use of the design-build or general contractor/construction manager contracting procedures on a project by project basis for public bodies that are not certified under RCW 39.10.270; - (3) Review and approve not more than fifteen projects using the design-build contracting procedure by noncertified public bodies for projects that have a total project cost between two million and ten million dollars.
+Projects must meet the criteria in RCW 39.10.300(1).
+Where possible, the committee shall approve projects among multiple public bodies.
+At least annually, the committee shall report to the board regarding the committee's review procedure of these projects and its recommendations for further use; and - (43) Review and approve not more than two design-build demonstration projects that include procurement of operations and maintenance services for a period longer than three years.
+[2013 c 222 § 5; 2009 c 75 § 2; 2007 c 494 § 105.]

+Sunset Act application: See note following chapter digest.
+Effective date-2013 c 222: See note following RCW 39.10.210.